niralsaxena28/portfolio_website/README.md

 # portfolio_website
 A modern, responsive, and visually engaging developer portfolio built with Tailwind CSS.
-Includes animated elements, interactive sections, and custom project showcases — perfect for showcasing skills, projects, and contact info.
+Includes animated elements, interactive sections, and custom project showcases — perfect for showcasing skills, projects, and contact info.I learned how to use Tailwind's utility classes to style and organize content efficiently.
+The project helped me practice layout design, responsiveness, and structuring real-world sections like about, projects, and contact.
+I'm happy with how it turned out and plan to keep improving it.